quanted/INTERPRET-NTA/visualizations/specific_study_standups/MetID/occurrence_heatmap/README.md

 - Tween.js: ^0.9.0
 - SheetJS (xlsx): ^0.17.0

+## Development

+This code is set upt to run without a node server.
+All of the dependences are linked via a CDN or included in the code.

+On VS Code, install the plugin **Live Server (Five Server)**.
+To run the visualization, right click `index.html` and select **Open with Five Server**.

 ## Functionality

 This plot shows a heatmap of occurrences from an INTERPRET NTA job.
 Each column represents a feature, and each row represents a sample.
-Every occurrence is checked against a replicate percentage threshold, a CV threshold and an MRL threshold (denoted by the (blank_mean + STD*MRL_Multiplier)), whose default values are provided in the "Analysis Parameters.csv" file.
+Every occurrence is checked against a replicate percentage threshold, a CV threshold and an MRL threshold (denoted by the (blank_mean + STD\*MRL_Multiplier)), whose default values are provided in the "Analysis Parameters.csv" file.

 ![Static image of heatmap](./resources/static_heatmap.png)